-An advocate for great music from all eras, Baldwin is one of the only performers of several little known and new concerti for cello, including recently those by Wagenseil, Jacob T.V., Behzad Ranjbaran, and Alan Shulman.
-His recording of Shulman cello music, released by Albany records in 2010, enjoys widespread critical acclaim.
-He has also recorded for the Naxos, Zyode, Centaur, and Innova labels.
+An advocate for great music from all eras, Mr. Baldwin is one of the only performers of several little known and new concerti for cello, including recently those by Sollima, Wagenseil, Jacob T.V., Behzad Ranjbaran, and Alan Shulman.
+His recording of music for cello by Alan Shulman, released by Albany records, enjoyed widespread critical acclaim.
+He has also recorded for the Naxos, Zyode, and Innova labels.
 His most recent CD release, his fourth on the Centaur label, features the chamber music of Arthur Honegger.

-Wesley was the founder of the Plymouth String Quartet, with whom he was a top prizewinner in the Fischoff National Chamber Music Competition and a finalist in the Paolo Borciani International String Quartet Competition.
+Wesley was the founder of the Plymouth String Quartet, with whom he was a top prize-winner in the Fischoff National Chamber Music Competition and a finalist in the Paolo Borciani International String Quartet Competition.
 He was also cellist of the James Piano Quartet for five years, with residencies at both Sweet Briar College and the Wintergreen Festival.
-Solo and chamber music performing honors Baldwin has received include the Prix Mercure and Homer Ulrich Awards.
-Most recently, Wesley is a 2011 recipient of a Tennessee Arts Commission Individual Performing Artist Fellowship.
+Solo and chamber music performing honors Baldwin has received include the Prix Mercure, Homer Ulrich Awards, and a Tennessee Arts Commission Individual Performing Artist Fellowship.

-As a member and principal cellist of the New World Symphony for four years, Baldwin performed with many of the world's great conductors, and toured Japan, Scotland, England, Argentina, and Brazil.
-His orchestral colleagues there selected him as the recipient of the New World Symphony's Community Board Award for artistic integrity and leadership.
-Wesley has continued his association with the New World Symphony the last ten years as an evaluator of regional auditions each Spring for the orchestra.
+As a member and principal cellist of the New World Symphony, Baldwin performed with many of the world’s great conductors and toured Japan, Scotland, England, Argentina, and Brazil.
+His orchestral colleagues there selected him as the recipient of the New World Symphony’s Community Board Award for artistic integrity and leadership.
+For many years Wesley served on New World Symphony regional audition committee panels throughout the U.S.

-Baldwin has performed chamber music at the Aspen, Cazenovia, Hot Springs, Ojai, Sandpoint, Mainly Mozart, May in Miami, Skaneateles, and Subtropics Music Festivals, and internationally in Italy, France, Monte Carlo, Spain, Austria, Brazil, Argentina, the United Kingdom and Costa Rica.
+Dr. Baldwin has performed chamber music at the Aspen, Cazenovia, Hot Springs, Ojai, Sandpoint, Mainly Mozart, May in Miami, Skaneateles, and Sub-tropics Music Festivals, and internationally in Italy, France, Monte Carlo, Spain, Austria, Brazil, Argentina, the United Kingdom, and Costa Rica.
 In 2017 and again in 2018 he visited China, performing and teaching in Shanghai, Beijing, Xian, Nanjing, Ningbo, and other cities.